kkoreilly/marbles/README.md

   * Run runs the marbles for NSteps
   * Stop stops the marbles
   * Step runs the marbles for one step
+* Settings
+  * You can customize the default line that will be added if a line is empty
+  * You can customize the default graph parameters
+  * You can change the size and color of marbles, default means the marbles will spawn in different random colors.
+Note that collision is not affected by changing the size of the marbles, so it is not recommended to change the size too much or things will look weird.
+  * You can change the color of most things in the app
+* Important note for color and color switch: If you set color switch to white (RGBA(255, 255, 255, 255)), then the marbles will not change color upon hitting that line.
+It is strongly recommended that you have white as your default line color switch value in settings.
+Also, if you would like lines to automatically be in random different colors, keep the default color value for lines in settings at white.
+If you set it to something other than white, all new lines you make will be just that color by default.

 ## How to write equations